-BA, MA Western; PhD University of London
+BA, MA Western;

-My primary research is centred around Ancient philosophy.
+My primary research is centered around Ancient philosophy.
 My interests fall into two main areas, Aristotle’s philosophy of science (esp. natural science), and Plato's moral philosophy (esp. pleasure and its role in the good life).
-Currently I am working on a book on Aristotle’s theory of substantial generation.
+Currently, I am working on a book on Aristotle’s theory of substantial generation.
 But I have also written on Plato’s method of collection and division, Aristotle’s account of natural kinds, as well as more general issues concerning realism and classification.

 I would be happy to supervise dissertations in any area of Plato or Aristotle.

 Aristotle on Matter, Form, and Moving Causes: The Hylomorphic Theory of Substantial Generation.
 Cambridge University Press, November 2019.